softfire-eu/softfire-eu.github.io/docs/gen-certificate.md

     return bottle.HTTPResponse(openvpn_config, 200, **headers)
 ```

-From the code is easy to understand the this is a POST method with body parameters:
+From the code we see that this is a POST method with the following body parameters:

 * username: the username of the openvpn user
 * password: in case you want to encrypt the private key with passphrase
 * days: number of validity days (starting from today)

-It is also clear that your user need to belong to the _portal_ role or higher.
+The requesting user need to belong to the _portal_ role or higher.

-the following shell commands can be used to retreive the certificate file, a more verbose example can be found [here](https://github.com/softfire-eu/bootstrap/blob/master/gen_ovpn.sh)
+The following shell commands can be used to retrieve the certificate file, a complete example can be found [here](https://github.com/softfire-eu/bootstrap/blob/master/gen_ovpn.sh)

 ```sh
 COOKIE_FILE=$(tempfile)